• That readers love human interest stories was evidenced by the way features trended

 Torture.
 Rape.
 Detention.
 Such is the abuse of many Kenyans trafficked to the Middle East mostly as domestic workers.
 Yet, faced with more graduates than jobs, the government ramped up exportation of labour to this region, while promising to ‘streamline’ migration.
 Hence this risk and benefit analysis, which overshadowed the writer’s main story on two Mind Shift Kenya activists cycling to Burundi and back to create awareness on modern-day slavery.

 Excerpt: According to the report, 14.7 million Kenyans, representing 29 per cent of the country’s total population, are extremely poor as they earn less than Sh200 per day.
 It compels people to move out of their countries to search for better economic opportunities.

 You are going on a honeymoon and have booked the best hotels, venues, activities.
 What could possibly go wrong?
-This anecdote found when surrounded by fellow blacks instead of whites, staff are less dedicate.
+This anecdote found when surrounded by fellow Kenyans instead of foreigners, staff are less dedicated.

 Excerpt: I had last visited the resort in March, right before the country went into lockdown.
 It was packed with foreign tourists enjoying the best of sun, sand and services.
 However, this time around, I was forced to play the “I want to speak to the manager” card.

 What can you do with Sh150?
 With discipline and team spirit, it turns out it can change your life.
 In one of the most uplifting stories of the year, Rachael Masiga’s Dominion Daughters showed how it is helping even poor women own houses.

 Excerpt: “I do door-to-door business of selling omena, which is my main source of income.
 Sometimes, it is hard to get that Sh100, although I always try to ensure I get something to save because owning a house has always been my dream,” Anyango said.